VatsalSy/occusage/README.md

 ## 🚀 What's New

 **occusage** (OpenCode/Claude Code Usage) is an enhanced fork of the original [ccusage](https://github.com/ryoppippi/ccusage) project by [@ryoppippi](https://github.com/ryoppippi).
-This fork adds comprehensive support for **OpenCode** - Anthropic's new AI coding assistant that shares the same powerful Claude models and API infrastructure as Claude Code.
+This fork adds comprehensive support for **OpenCode** - SST's new AI coding assistant that shares the same powerful Claude models and API infrastructure as Claude Code.

 ### Key Enhancements